QuRyu/Reading-List/List.md

 21. [From Object Algebras to Finally Tagless Interpreters](https://oleksandrmanzyuk.wordpress.com/2014/06/18/from-object-algebras-to-finally-tagless-interpreters-2/)

 Essentially the implementation of the paper *Independent Solutions to Extension Problem* in Java and Haskell.

+22. Into the cores: squeezing Haskell into nine constructos

+Introduction to the intermediate language for Haskell, which is based on System F with a few extensions.
+The core language is also typed so that after each phase of transformation the types could still be checked against to ensure correctness.
+This approach has the better advantage that the compiler does not find bugs only after trying to execute the program.